A setpiece of the Corneria mission from Star Fox 1 is when Fox flies between rows and rows of twin towers collapsing above him.

 Even one of the weapons counts.
 The Sequencer disc allows Jet to split his disc into multiple parts and fight with them.
 Remember who fights with multiple discs in the canon sequel?

 And for more unfortunate moments in TRON games, check out the Intellivision games.
-Due to Mattel getting an early draft of the script, they screwed up and made Tron an orange (bad guy colored) sprite, cutting through hordes of blue (good guy colored) enemies.
+In TRON Deadly Discs Mattel got an early, incorrect draft of the script.
+They screwed up and made Tron an orange (bad guy colored) sprite, cutting through hordes of blue (good guy colored) enemies.
 A simple mix-up in 1982 gets much nastier when you factor in "Rinzler."
 The other one is from Maze-A-Tron.
 You're playing Flynn, trapped on a circuit board and trying to navigate the maze - alone, with no way to win...

 One of the most gut-wrenching is this quote from Diego Armando/Godot when he is describing Maggey Byrde's supposed guilt: "Using the dark, aromatic depths of coffee to conceal the poison...classy lady!"
 It really hits home when you find out Armando himself was poisoned by the murderous Dahila Hathorne and fell into a five-year coma, during which time Mia Fey, the love of his life, was murdered.
 Poor guy really had in rough...